1849

 1910

-The Oshkosh beers are changing.
+Oshkosh beers are changing.
 The old-world brews are taking on a more “American” character.
-More on that, here.
+More here.

 1911

-The Oshkosh Brewing Company begins construction of what would become one of the most admired brewhouses in the Midwest More.
+The Oshkosh Brewing Company begins construction of what will become one of the most admired brewhouses in the Midwest More.

 1912